The Semiotics of Borders and the Borders of Semiotics

-The SSA 43rd Annual Conference
+The SSA 44th Annual Conference

 As always, we welcome abstracts on any subject with a connection to semiotics (both theoretical and applied), not solely those inspired by this year’s theme.
 We encourage you to reach out to your semiotically-inclined colleagues by organizing thematic sessions or panels, as well as by submitting individual papers and posters.
-Our Society is interdisciplinary and international, and we welcome voices from colleagues from all disciplines and countries.
+Our Society is interdisciplinary and international, and we welcome voices of colleagues from all disciplines and countries.
 We intend to reserve panel slots specifically for papers from non-English speakers, although the official language of the conference is English.